 Remind the person also that exercise is not the main factor that causes weight loss.
 Rather, resting metabolism is.
 I cover this in more detail in this review so see it for more insights.

 Its possible trainers might encounter Muslims who take weight loss supplements during Ramadan to not only curb appetite but also to ramp up any weight loss that might occur during this time.
 I don’t think this is the right direction to go.
 Supplements that I feel would be inappropriate – and possibly dangerous include:

 - Supplements that contain diuretics

 - Supplements containing herbs

-These supplements have the potential to cause elevated heart rate and blood pressure as well as causing electrolyte imbalances which can further cause heart problems.
-Some supplements might also interfere with medications the person is taking.
-As such, I don’t recommend them.
+These supplements have the potential to cause elevated heart rate and blood pressure as well as cause electrolyte imbalances which can further cause heart problems.
+Some supplements might also interfere with the medications the person is taking.

-When one considers that Muslims are taking in fewer calories during Ramadan to being with, anything that might make them eat less makes no sense, especially if they are also working out.
-Remember, calories are what gives the muscles energy.
+When one considers Muslims are taking in fewer calories during Ramadan, to begin with, anything which might make them eat less makes no sense, especially if they are also working out.
+Remember, calories are what give the muscles energy.
 Limiting calories during this time will also hinder exercise performance.

 I covered the weight loss supplements with the most evidence previously so see that for more insights.
 That said, even those I would not recommend during Ramadan.